-Whether you just want to tinker on the piano keys or really sound like a pro, this Free iPhone and iPad Music app — Magic Piano (by Smule) — will give you that opportunity — and more.
-This particular Free Music app combines piano playing with a gaming aspect, includes an expansive song catalog with over 500 songs covering Pop, Rock, Classical, Movies and Musicals (and more), with additional songs added daily.
-In addition to this, there’s a cool satellite view of planet earth and plenty of social sharing opportunities – but be prepared to work for the Free content in this app that serves up a lot of ads.
+Whether you just want to tinker on the piano keys or really sound like a pro, the Magic Piano app by Smule will give you that opportunity, and more.
+This Free iPhone and iPad Music app combines piano playing with a gaming aspect.
+It also includes an expansive song catalog with 500+ songs covering Pop, Rock, Classical, and Movies and Musicals, among other categories.
+There are also more songs added daily to keep things fresh.
+And in addition to these features, there’s a cool satellite view of planet Earth and plenty of social sharing opportunities – but be prepared to work for the Free content in this app that serves up a too many ads.

-There are 2 different modes available in the Settings area, an option to have the pitch always perfect for you no matter where you tap on your screen (which helps you to focus on rhythm), or if you’re brave, get rid of the musical crutches and concentrate on placement AND rhythm at the same time and be prepared to have your “key clunking” exposed since this will allow you to sound out of tune when you don’t tap the key in the right spot.
-Choose your difficulty setting wisely before you start: Auto (has random difficulty), Easy (1 tap plays all chords for you), Medium (2-note maximum for chords), and Hard (4-finger chords).
+There are 2 different modes available in the Settings area.
+The first option is good for beginners because the pitch is always perfect for you no matter where you tap on your screen.
+This mode helps you to focus on rhythm.
+Or if you’re brave, go for the second option.
+This gets rid of the musical crutches and concentrates on finger placement AND rhythm at the same time.
+So be prepared to have your “key clunking” exposed.
+When you don’t tap the correct key in the right spot, you will definitely sound out of tune.
+And choose your difficulty setting wisely before you start.
+Auto has random difficulty, Easy features a 1 tap that plays all chords for you, Medium has a 2-note maximum for chords, and Hard features 4-finger chords.

-Magic Piano comes with 3 songs that are total freebies (no work required): Amazing Grace, Fur Elise, Twinkle Twinkle Little Star, and some starter Smoola to download more songs in the inventory, with more Free songs added each week.
+Magic Piano comes with 3 songs that are total freebies (no work required): Amazing Grace, Fur Elise, Twinkle Twinkle Little Star, and some starter Smoola to download more songs in the inventory.
+Plus you got those Free songs added each week.
 There are 4 main categories when using Magic Piano: 1.
 Play Game On!, 2.
 Solo Play freestyle, 3.
 World Listen to others, and 4.
 Profile Stats and Achievements.
 You can play and earn songs totally Free by performing challenges/objectives to unlock songs, purchase songs using Smoola (in app currency) or real-world money for packs of Smoola which range from $2.99 – $99.00 for 220 Smoolas and 10,120 Smoolas.

 Although I love the ingenuity and musical enthusiasm that Smule apps spark in us all, the majority of my initial experience with this iPad Magic Piano app was one of nagging annoyance because I felt like I was constantly be barraged with a “do this before you can get that” experience that left me feeling irritated.
-However, there is much to appreciate as well; I did enjoy playing the nice variety and large inventory of songs once I got past the initial ad viewing for each (etc.), being able to hear and see others play around the world, as well as listening to the many recordings, but honestly, I’d rather plunk down a few dollars up front (not $99.00) and just enjoy being able to freely play and explore their amazing apps.
-Check out our other Android app reviews.
-Mrs. Crazy Mike
+However, there is much to appreciate as well.
+I did enjoy playing the nice variety and large inventory of songs once I got past the initial ad viewing for each (etc.).
+I also enjoyed being able to hear and see others play around the world, as well as listening to the many recordings.
+But honestly, I’d rather plunk down a few dollars up front (not $99.00) and just enjoy being able to freely play and explore these amazing apps by Smule.

 Magic Piano iPad App Download Link